Linearly Reductive Quotient Singularities: Introduction

-In particular, the F-signature detects the length of $G$, whereas the Hilbert-Kunz multiplicity depends on the embedding of $G$ into $\GL_d$, see Remark \ref{rem: HK}.
-Let us also note that isolated toric singularities are precisely the lrq singularities by linearly reductive group schemes of the form $\bmu_n$, which might be more or less well-known:
+In particular, the F-signature detects the length of $G$, whereas the Hilbert--Kunz multiplicity depends on the embedding of $G$ into $\GL_d$, see Remark \ref{rem: HK}.
+Let us also note that isolated toric singularities that are $\mathbb{Q}$-factorial are precisely the lrq singularities by linearly reductive group schemes of the form $\bmu_n$, which might be more or less well-known: